thegreathowdini/mh/README.md

 If you set anything else as the value of ua, the User-Agent header is set to that.

 **First wait.** When autohunt starts, the horn is first sounded 2s after it's available and without missing.
-To delay the first horn, set the value of the -w option to the time in minutes (from the time the script is started) the autohunt should wait.
+To delay the first horn, set the value of the -w option to the time in minutes (from the time the script is started) that autohunt should wait.

 <br><hr />
 <a name="mhconsole"/>